Our RSS FeedFollow us on TwitterLike us on Facebook

 Test Tips

 PSAT : Not Just a Practice Test.
 The PSAT is often the first college admissions test that students encounter.
-It’s similar to the SAT, but is shorter and has no essay.
+It’s similar to the SAT, but a little less difficult.
 Students can take it in 10th (and even 9th ) grade for practice, but only the score from junior year counts as the qualifying score for the National Merit Scholarship Competition, which awards scholarships to top scorers.
 Unlike the SAT, students need to sign up (and may need to pay) for the PSAT through the school counseling office at their high school, not the College Board website.
 Some schools register and pay for all juniors, but many don’t, so have your daughter check the policy in her school.
 The test is given in mid-October, so registration is early.

 Bottom line: some kids do a lot better on the ACT than the SAT and others just like it better, so why not give it a try?

-For More Test Info and Prep Materials, Go to the Source:
+For Test Prep Materials, Go to the Source:

 There’s a lot more information about these tests on the websites of their creators - including possible test dates, free prep material and practice tests.
 For the PSAT, SAT (and Advanced Placement tests), visit http://www.collegeboard.org.
-For the ACT, visit www.actstudent.org.
+For the ACT, click here.
 Introduce yourself – and your son or daughter- to these sites early.
 They both contain a lot of useful information on testing and college planning.

 In addition, there's a lot more in-depth information on Planning and Preparing for testing right here on The Sidelines, so keep reading.